We love exit popups.

 Basic Outfitters have added a catchy headline to their creation, a quick reminder of the benefits of subscribing (including a power word, “surprising”), and an attractive visual.
 Their exit popup is a good example of how to leverage the exit intent technology in e-commerce.

-If there was any such thing as popup marketing courses, this popup example should be part of the curriculum.
+If there was any such thing as popup marketing courses, this popup design example should be part of the curriculum.
 StyleRunner has included all the ingredients for a high-converting exit popup:

 Join the squad” creates a sense of community.
 You’re not only subscribing, you’re joining a movement.